29 October 2010

 But luckily the music does offer a much broader view of sound - humour included.

 It's not necessary to introduce Günter "Baby" Sommer.
-Ekkehard Jost is moslty known as the author of seminal books about european Jazz (among others).
+Ekkehard Jost is mostly known as the author of seminal books about European Jazz (among others).

 By no means only a theoretician he is also an accomplished reedist with a preference for the low tones.
 An original musician who deserves a wider recognition.

-His own label Fish Music has up to date thirteen releases from which only the first three LPs are deleted.
+His own label Fish Music has up to date 14 releases from which only the first three LPs are deleted.

 His examination of folk music is singular insofar as the original feeling remains intact even when the music becomes "abstract".
 Clear structures but still some sense of wonder.